 Tips for Creating a Great Electrical Supervisor CV

 You need more than just an average CV.
-You need a great one, and you can achieve that by following these tips:
+You need a great one, and you can achieve that by following these tips and our CV maker:

 - Make sure your email address is professional sounding.
 If it is not already, consider making one specifically for your job search.

 - Your CV’s Professional Summary needs to have a “hook” that captures the reader’s attention.

 - Don’t forget to include the name of the position you held and the dates you worked there in the Work Experience section.